NickSishchuck/blackJack/README.md

 A command-line implementation of the classic Blackjack card game written in Rust.

-( yeah, I know the name is incorrect.
-Sorry for that)

 ## Overview

-Black-Jak is a simple terminal-based Blackjack game where you can play against a computer dealer.
+Black-Jack is a simple terminal-based Blackjack game where you can play against a computer dealer.
 The game follows standard Blackjack rules where the goal is to get a hand value closer to 21 than the dealer without going over.

 ## Features